amc5dg/Run-Faster/readme2.md

 It looks like the runners' times got noticable quicker after ~40 laps.

-Using the above runner, let's set up our model.
+Using this runner, let's set up a model.

 We have three parameters that we are interest in: